-AGE10028 ARCHAEOLOGY & OUR COMMON HERITAGE
+AGE1002S ARCHAEOLOGY & OUR COMMON HERITAGE

-18 NQF credits at HEQSF level 5 Convener: Dr D C Salazar Garcia Course entry requirements: None
+18 NOF credits at HEOSF level 5 Convener: To be advised

+Course entry requirements: None

 Archaeology is the study of physical evidence left by people, from the first use of stone tools in Africa, around 3 million years ago to the complex civilizations of the more recent past.
-It studies our ancestor's daily lives using the physical evidence that they discarded and left behind: their tools, their houses, the remains of the meals they ate and much more.
+It studies our ancestor's daily lives using the physical evidence that they discarded and left behind: their tools. their houses, the remains of the meals they are and much more.
 Archaeology is the only discipline that provides insight into our common heritage before written evidence.
 The course gives a general introduction to how archaeologists work with physical evidence by outlining some of the methods and theories they use and apply.
-It then summarises how this evidence contributes to our understanding of world archaeology by outlining our early physical and cultural evolution, the innovation of writing and the rise of complex societies.
+It then summarises how this evidence contributes to our understanding of world archaeology by outlining our early physical and cultural evolution, the development of hunting and gathering, our spread around the world, the shift to farming, the innovation of writing and the rise of complex societies.
 The course highlights why this heritage is significant and the consequences of this significance for its management, conservation and protection.